Everything Kaye...Storytelling

 Rapturous Vacation

-Nola had just moved here from Beckley, West Virginia a year ago.
-We met at a Stylist Gala, we became friends instantly.
+Nola was from West Virginia.
+I grew up as far north as my parents could get.
+We met at a Stylist Gala.
+Every year our owner would throw a big party, that lasted two days.
+All the salons would come together for the top salon awards, and product classes, and company performance updates .
+Nola and I became friends instantly.
 My seating place card was mixed up with hers so we decided just to sit next to each other and switch the paperwork.
 We didn't pay attention to what the speakers were saying that night.
 We started chatting and exchanging stories and pictures of our kids.
-At the end of the night we promised to call each other the following the weekend.
-Of course as parents of five kids between us, it was closer to a month when we talked again.
+At the end of the night we promised to call each other the following weekend.
+But of course, as parents of five kids between us, it was closer to a month when we talked again.
 But after that initial call we talked everyday for two years.

-That's when I suggested we should come down and visit.
-I had some time off from work and the kids had to go to Florida to be with their father so we could meet up halfway and exchange the kids and then I can spend time with her.
-The kids went to Florida every year for three weeks in the summer and it will be a perfect time to come visit.
-As we drove down I thought this will be a little mini vacation for me and the kids, I had researched a couple museums for us to go to and we were staying at a resort that had a pool, some ponds for fishing and even golf, this would be a nice trip for all of us.
+I suggested we should stop and visit, because I had some time off from work and the kids had to go to Florida to be with their father.
+When we divorced we decided to meet in North Carolina, since it was the midpoint.
+I just didn't feel comfortable sending them on a plane alone.
+So we could meet up before I had to meet Joe and then I could spend time with her and our kids could meet each other.
+The kids went to Florida every year for three weeks in the summer and it would be a perfect time to come visit.
+As we drove down I thought this would be a little mini vacation for me and the kids, I had researched a couple museums for us to go to and we were staying at a resort that had a pool.
+It also had a couple of ponds for fishing and even golf, this would be a nice trip for all of us.

-That seemed to please her, we drove there and as I pulled in I didn't see any cars so I thought I would try the door.
-Online it said it was open during these hours but what I quickly learned about West Virginia and small mom and pop stores and museums run by the locals, it may be open and it may not.
+As I pulled into the museum parking lot, I didn't see any cars.
+Online it said it was open during these hours.
+I quickly learned that small mom and pop stores and museums run by the locals, might be open and it may not.
 I looked through the old the dilapidated wooden door while turning the cold rusty door knob .
 I looked at my hand it was slightly red, I rubbed it on my jeans and looked through the window.
 I gave up when I realized there was no light on.
 Walking slowly back to the car looking back at the little yellow car sticking out the side of the building.
 "Sorry kids it doesn't look like it's open."
 This little vacation was not off to a good start.
 As we drove away I noticed a young lady walking and I decided to stop and ask her if the museum was going to be open today.

 "Not today ma'am, my grandma not up to it."